 - This would probably be voluntary, that is state employees who wished to remain state employees rather than HCU employees could probably do so but would be unable to participate in the HCU profit share schemes and share ownership and etc. (see below).

-- 3) Offer profit sharing schemes in HCUs also based on delivery and outcomes.
+- 3) Offer profit sharing schemes for participating staff of HCUs also based on delivery and outcomes.

-- 4) Offer share ownership of HCUs, in partnership with the state.
+- 4) Offer share ownership of HCUs for participating staff of HCUs, in partnership with the state.